Daycare Injury Lawyer

 In the aftermath of a daycare accident, there is a laundry list of things to do, but your first step should be contacting experienced day care lawyers – a team with the experience, knowledge and resources to jump right in and investigate your child’s incident.

-At Sakkas, Cahn & Weiss, we have represented thousands of children injured at daycare, pre-school, and elementary school and we believe that parents have a right to expect their children will be safely cared for when they are placed into a child center.
+At Sakkas, Cahn & Weiss, our child injury lawyers have represented thousands of children injured at daycare, pre-school, and elementary school and we believe that parents have a right to expect their children will be safely cared for when they are placed into a child center.
 From our vast experience in the field, we have also come to understand that these types of cases are unique and have to be handled with care.

 Proving Negligence in Daycare Cases